Medical student dilemma: Here’s my story

 Contrary to the popular belief that life becomes a bed of roses after getting admission in a medical university, life only becomes tougher and more challenging!

 Once a student enters med school, the first problem that he/she encounters is the difference in the level and approach to education.
 First, a previously spoon-fed intermediate student is supposed to behave like a well versed know-it-all university student.
 The method of teaching changes drastically.
-The teachers in schools and colleges literally spoon feed the students, giving attention to each and every student in the class, working on their weaknesses.
+The teachers in schools and intermediate colleges literally spoon feed the students, giving attention to each and every student in the class, working on their weaknesses.

 But same is not true for universities.
 Here, in my opinion, the teachers aren’t even bothered if anyone had a problem in understanding because their job is only to teach, and not make you understand.
 A little attention by the teachers to the weak students of the class can work wonders for their careers.
 But alas, that is yet to be seen.